 Highlights of Mr. Kim’s 2017-18 season include appearing as soloist with The Philadelphia Orchestra under the baton of Music Director Yannick Nézet-Séguin; teaching/performance residencies at Bob Jones University, Haverford College, Swarthmore College, Brevard Music Center, and the Aspen Music Festival and School; continued appearances as concertmaster of the All-Star Orchestra on PBS stations across the USA and online at the Kahn Academy; and recitals, speaking engagements, and appearances with orchestras across the United States, including a Brahms Festival (complete Sonatas and Concerto) with the Fairbanks Symphony in Alaska.

-In September, he appeared with famed modern hymn writers Keith and Kristyn Getty at the Grand Ole Opry House in Nashville and will again appear with them in December at The Kennedy Center for the Performing Arts and Carnegie Hall, as well as in September at the Getty Music Worship Conference – Sing!
+In September, he appeared with famed modern hymn writers Keith and Kristyn Getty at the Grand Ole Opry House in Nashville and will again appear with them in December on tour in Cleveland, The Kennedy Center for the Performing Arts, and Carnegie Hall.
+He will also be included on a soon to be released Getty Music CD.
+Next September, he will return to Nashville to perform at the Getty Music Worship Conference – Sing!
 2018.
-A dedicated teacher, he is the founder and Artistic Director of the annual David Kim Orchestral Institute of Cairn University in Philadelphia, where he is also a Professor of Violin Studies.
-Additionally, Mr. Kim serves as Distinguished Artist at the Robert McDuffie Center for Strings at Mercer University in Macon, GA, a post that begins in the fall of 2017.
+A dedicated teacher, Mr. Kim presents masterclasses at colleges, universities, and conservatories across the country each season.
+He is the founder and Artistic Director of the annual David Kim Orchestral Institute of Cairn University in Philadelphia, where he is also a Professor of Violin Studies.
+Additionally, Mr. Kim serves as Distinguished Artist at the Robert McDuffie Center for Strings at Mercer University in Macon, GA.

 Mr. Kim appears as soloist with The Philadelphia Orchestra each season as well as with numerous orchestras around the world.
 He also appears internationally at festivals such as Brevard, MasterWorks (USA), and Pacific (Japan).
 He frequently serves as an adjudicator at international violin competitions such as the Menuhin and Sarasate.